szolkaa/Automatic-linuxcnc-config-generators-for-ethercat/README.md

 To use the following programs on Windows/Linux, Python 3.14 with tkinter is required.

+Note that parser in xml generator has been adusted for lichuan ESI.xml file in the future greater variety will be added.

 Last stege Proposed configuration in ini generator and also 3 homing Cutom joints in hal generator is for absolute encoders with use of softlimits therefore before using automatic configuration, proper installation of the [CIA402 homing component](https://github.com/rodw-au/cia402_homecomp) is required.

 <details>